Complete Guide To The ISO 27001 Standard

 The latest version of the ISO 27001 standard provides a list of required documents to ensure you adhere to the standard and can meet your certification.
 Some of the documents are also listed as optional, but we recommend that you create these optional documents because they directly target new trends in the workforce, new technologies and important business analysis.

 Numbers provided near the document are a reference for explanations, requirements and more in the ISO standards documentation.
-For any document listed with an Annex location, you’ll need to review your processes closely.
-These documents are required if they’re applicable to your business.
-When getting certified, the third-party will determine if you need any of those documents, so review these closely and consider developing these documents just in case.
+For any document listed with an Annex location, you'll need to review your processes closely.
+These documents are required if they apply to your business.
+As you're getting certified, the third-party certification body will determine if you need any of those documents, so review these closely and consider developing these documents just in case.

 Documentation For ISO 27001 Adherence and Certification